Andris73/Andris73/README.md

 A Computer Science graduate who loves turning ideas into code and tinkering with other peoples 😉

-I’ve spent the last few years at Hewlett‑Packard, moving from QA to DevOps to full‑stack engineering, and I’m always looking for the next cool problem to solve.
+I’ve spent the last few years at Hewlett‑Packard, moving from QA to DevOps & Engineering, and I’m always looking for the next cool problem to solve.

 ## 📫 Get in touch